RasaHQ/rasa/docs/core/actions.rst

 |                                   | included in the policy configuration.          |
 +-----------------------------------+------------------------------------------------+

-All the default actions can be overwritten.
+All the default actions can be overridden.
 To do so, add the action name to the list of actions in your domain:

 .. code-block:: yaml